radishland/radish/README.md

 - **Declarative separation**: CSS declares *what* should happen rather than *how*, separating the *effect* from its *handling* by the browser rendering engine
 - **Compositional behavior**: Cascading styles can be combined, overridden, and inherited like effect handling hierarchies.

-Thinking of CSS styling as effects provides an insightful perspective on design, encouraging a mindset that embraces the cascade and lets us think in terms of style delegation and layered handling.
+Thinking of CSS styling in terms of effects provides an insightful perspective on design, encouraging a mindset that embraces the cascade, style delegation and layered handling.

 ## Effect system